 Older jigsaws have a bolt that has to be loosened to set the blade and then tightened up.
 Whereas the newer jigsaws consist of a lever that works by loosening the grip on the blade when it is pulled down.

 Fix the blade in the jigsaw and pull up the lever if you have a newer jigsaw type and tighten a bolt if you have an old jigsaw brand.
+Please have a look at the best jigsaws available in the market.

 3. Marking The Material You Need To Cut